empicano/whatsapp-analyzer/README.md

 24.01.18, 09:03:56: Michael Faraday: Good.
 I'm working on an electric motor: <image omitted>
 ```

 Place your chat file named **_chat.txt** in the same directory as the analyzer.
 Alternatively you can hand over a file path as command line argument.
 Run `python3 analyzer.py [file path]` in your terminal to start the analysis.
-You can switch between plots using the arrow keys.

-# Needed Dependencies
+## Needed Dependencies

 - [matplotlib](https://matplotlib.org)
 - [scipy](https://www.scipy.org)